TBM13/Samsung-Camera-Experiments/README.md

 # Samsung Camera Experiments
 This repository contains two Python scripts that can patch the camera lib of Exynos devices and enable/modify different features:
 * `patch_libexynoscamera3.py` is for older Exynos devices that use the **libexynoscamera3.so** lib.
+  * Located at `/vendor/lib/libexynoscamera3.so` and/or `/vendor/lib64/libexynoscamera3.so`.
+  * If both libs are present, I suggest patching the two of them
 * `patch_s5e.py` is for newer Exynos devices that use the **camera.s5eXXXX.so** lib.
+  * Located at `/vendor/lib64/hw/`.
+  * The exact file name varies depending on your device.
+Look for something similar to `camera.s5e8835.so`.

 Both scripts require Python 3.10 or higher. \
-Make sure to clone/download the whole repository (and not just the `patch_*.py` script) & install the dependencies too (`pip install -r requirements.txt`).
+Make sure to **download the whole repository** (and not just the `patch_*.py` script) & **install the dependencies** too (`pip install -r requirements.txt`).

-#### libexynoscamera3.so
-Located at `/vendor/lib/libexynoscamera3.so` and/or `/vendor/lib64/libexynoscamera3.so`. \
-Some devices have both but only use one; it's suggested to patch both in that case.

-#### camera.s5eXXXX.so
-Located at `/vendor/lib64/hw/camera.s5eXXXX.so`. \
-Its name may vary depending your device, for example the Galaxy A54's lib is named `camera.s5e8835.so`.

-If the script fails to patch your lib, open an issue with your device model, Android version and attach the lib.
+If the script fails to patch your lib, open an issue with your device model and attach the lib(s).

 ## Usage, features & troubleshooting
 > [!WARNING]
-> Enabling or modifying something **doesn't mean it will work as expected** (it may even not do anything at all).
-It's up to you to test everything.
+> Enabling or modifying something **doesn't mean it will work as expected**.
+It's up to you to test everything. \
+> In any case, feel free to open an issue if you encounter any problem.

 <details>
 <summary><b>libexynoscamera3.so</b></summary>